ARMmbed/mbed-os-example-atecc608a/provisioning/README.md

 This example generates certificate signing requests (CSRs) which can be used for TLS client authentication.
 The CSR is printed over the serial port, for use with your certificate authority (CA).

+### Troubleshooting

+If your provisioning data isn't persisting, there is a chance it is being overwritten by the flash programmer.
+If using DAPLink, ensure you are using a DAPLink interface version of 0246 or newer.
+Older versions of DAPLink do not support partial flash programming, and always overwrite any data stored in internal flash.
+In our case, this would be the provisioning data we want to keep!